 At the time of my enlightenment, however, I was in an excellent position.
-At 1030 feet we had a little foothold in the side of the great hills.
-A small burn trickled away merrily, and rain poured, snow slushed and the wind, beat on our heads.
-There is something random yet musical of the sonic musing of nature, a sound with no-sound.
+At 1030 feet up we had a little foothold in the side of the great hills.
+A small burn trickled away merrily, and rain poured, snow slushed, and the wind beat on our heads.
+There is something random yet musical of the sonic musings of nature, a sound with no-sound.
 Water rushed down past our cottage over rocks and under branches of fair trees, spilling out onto a wide plain eventually to meet the sea.

 That which is constant and unchanging within you is lost, covered up by the illusiory nature of temporalised perceptions.
 It may be that it is man’s destiny, his heartfelt wish, to know all things at all times, so that he might be no longer as a ship on heavy seas, thrown now this way, now that.
 More than knowing, however, man wishes to love that which he knows.
 For in loving, the object of love becomes him, and he or she becomes it.
 Union with the gestalt mind brings all that we call knowledge to the forefront of the mind, whereas in normal living it is far in the distant background.